grinnell-cs/csc151-images/_readings/list-composition.md

 ```

 Why is the operation called `cons` instead of `list-prepend` or something similar?
-Well, `cons` is the name John McCarthy, the designer of Lisp, chose about sixty years ago.
+Well, `cons` is the name John McCarthy, the designer of Lisp, chose over sixty years ago.
 "`cons`" is short for *construct*, because `cons` constructs lists.
 (The custom of naming procedures with the basic type they operate on, a dash, and the key operation did not start until a few decades later.)
 The names `car` and `cdr` were chosen for very specific reasons that will not make sense for a few more weeks.
 For now, just accept that you're learning a bit of strange computer-ese.

+Some people use `head` and `tail` instead of `car` and `cdr`.
+We prefer to stick with the traditional nomenclature.

 ## Nested lists